pytorch/tensorpipe/tensorpipe/util/ringbuffer/README.md

 Producers can only write data while Consumers can only read data.
 API for both is transactional.
-A succesful transaction will produce/consume data, while an unsuccesful will have no effect.
+A succesful transaction will produce/consume data, while an unsuccessful will have no effect.
 Only one producer can have an active write transaction at any given time.
 Similarly, only one consumer can have an active read transaction at any given time.